 The HERO Project

-The HERO Project mission is to equip 100,000 children and young adults with a transformative learning framework that will help them develop confidence, discipline, courage, and clear vision for their lives.
+The HERO Project mission is to equip 1 million children and young leaders with a transformative learning framework that will help them develop confidence, discipline, courage, and clear vision for their lives.

 "In times of radical uncertainty, it’s necessary that the Hero be born.